Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 A better way to reduce noise is to accept a slightly worse step response by reducing the P term.
 This in turn will reduce the optimum D term, which will reduce the noise.

 It is a matter of personal preference weighing up the sound of the motors against the decreased accuracy.

+## Setting parameters for Assisted Open Loop mode in RRF 3.5 and later

+If you wish to use Assisted Open Loop mode instead of Closed Loop mode then tuning is much simpler:

+- The PID P term should be set to 200.
+You should not need to change it.
+- The PID I term is not used.
+- The PID D term can typically be set to zero.
+- The A and V terms will not affect the PID P term, so you can't tune them in the same way.
+However, you may be able to achieve slightly higher speeds and/or accelerations by using nonzero A and/or V terms.

 # Reporting failure to maintain position